flyingmachine/brave-clojure-web/content/namespaces.md

 a namespace if it doesn't exist and then switches to it.

 The name of the namespace is `the-divine-cheese-code.core`.
-In Clojure, there's a one-to-one mapping between a namespace and the path of the file where the namespace is declared relative to the source code's root:
+In Clojure, there's a one-to-one mapping between a namespace name and the path of the file where the namespace is declared, relative to the source code's root:

 * The source code's root is `src`
 * Dashes in namespace names correspond with underscores in the